jsdealy/latin/miscellae/guideToLatinConversation.md

 forth.

-Vendo, vendidi, ven-
-ditum, vendere, to sell.
+Vendo, vendidi, venditum, vendere, to sell.

-Veneo, venii and ve-
-nlvi, venitum, venire,
-to be sold.
+Veneo, venii and venlvi, venitum, venire, to be sold.

 VeiTO, vend, versum,